Quick Start

 }

-Note: AgentUX is trained on NvRTX, NVidia's proprietary port of Unreal Engine.
+Note: The Pro edition includes a knowledge base trained on NvRTX, NVIDIA's proprietary port of Unreal Engine, covering DLSS, Streamline, RTXDI, ReSTIR GI, NRD, NIS, and Mega Geometry.
 If you are using NvRTX source code, AgentUX will automatically detect version 5.7+ and adapt.
-Earlier versions are not supported.

 2. Run the Installer